Swethamr402/awsadvent/stscreds.md

 By and large, though, the scripts automate the HTML login form for the identity provider to generate the SAML response, then they send that to AWS to assume the requested role.

-Providing users with a script like this means that users can generate STS keys with the same credentials they already use for other systems.
+Providing users with a script like this means that they can generate STS keys with the same credentials they already use for other systems.
 And those keys will automatically expire after a short time to limit risk if they ever do get compromised.

 In this way, careful account administrators can do away with IAM users entirely and limit their attack surface.

 ### Putting it all together
-As I mentioned above, there are countless ways to put all of these pieces together into a workable solution.
-This is how I chose to do it.

 Where I work, we have dozens of accounts, hundreds of users, and a few different identity providers.
 Our situation and our needs are possibly atypical but probably not unique.
 After a few different attempts, this is the solution that we ended up with.

-#### The IdP Aggregator

 Due to having several different identity providers that could potentially be attached to any given account, we opted to use [Auth0](https://auth0.com) as our identity provider.
-It was already in use in a few places throughout the company and allowed us to use it as an identity provider interface and aggregator, abstracting away the differences and allowing us to easily mix and match which are attached to a given account.
+It was already in use in a few places throughout the company and allowed us to use it as an identity provider interface and aggregator, abstracting away the differences and allowing us to easily mix and match which are attached to any given account.

 Our scripting hooks up the identity provider the same way in every account regardless of if it will use ADFS or Google under the hood, then the identity connections for ADFS etc are enabled based on which types of users will be logging in.

 We create a client for each AWS account as described in the [Auth0 documentation](https://auth0.com/docs/integrations/aws#obtain-aws-tokens-to-securely-call-aws-apis-and-resources) and attach account-specific client metadata to the client to enable the login.
+Then we create an IAM Identity Provider in the AWS account as per [the AWS documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_saml.html).

 `auth0-client.json`:
 ```json